 The East Carolina (ECU) University Telemedicine program has been in continuous operation since its inception in 1992, making it one of the longest running clinical telemedicine operations in the country.
 The Telemedicine Center provides clinical telehealth services and support, conducts telehealth research, consults and oversees new and existing statewide telehealth networks and openly educates health care providers and the public on the utility of telehealth.

-Telemedicine at East Carolina University (ECU) began with the first consults with Central Prison (Raleigh) in 1992.
-Over the subsequent eleven years, services and infrastructure grew and evolved through the support of the University, University Health Systems (UHS), rural health facilities, and several grants and contracts.
+The program's first telemedicine consults were with North Carolina's Department of Correction's hospital in Raleigh, NC.
+Over the subsequent twenty-three years, services and infrastructure grew and evolved through the support of the ECU, the Brody School of Medicine, many state and federal grants and contracts and Vidant Medical Systems formerly University Health Systems.
 Along the way, the ECU telemedicine program achieved national recognition through participation in the American Telemedicine Association's leadership (both as board members and Special Interest Group Chairs), receiving telehealth-related grant and contract awards, and publishing peer-reviewed journal articles.
-In 1999, the University of North Carolina General Administration awarded the program "Center" status, and it was recognized as one of the "Top 10" telemedicine programs by Telehealth Magazine.
+In 2009, the University of North Carolina General Administration once again renewed the program's status as "Center of Excellence in Research" which it was initially awarded in 1999.
+The ECU Telemedicine Center was recognized as one of the "Top 10" telemedicine programs by Telehealth Magazine.